GlastonburyC/PersonalGenomePipeline/README.md

 3. Correct bug in ASEReadCounter that outputs INDEL alleles incorrectly (i.e. Should be AAG/A, But the output is A/A)
 4. Consolidate alleleCounts into REF/ALT according to universal reference vcf.
 5. Generate gene-level count files for maternal and paternal + reference genome.
 Merge the mat and pat haplotypes into one consensus gene    level count file.

+##Output

+Personalised genome Allele specific expression file.
+Gene level counts using the personalised genomes and using the universal reference genome